 What is pure CBD oil?

 Cannabidiol is the only ingredient in pure CBD oil.
 This oil contains no additional cannabinoids or terpenes because it is manufactured from isolated CBD crystals.
 These crystals are the end result of processing and refining natural, CBD-rich hemp extracts.
 All other cannabinoids, waxes, and terpenes in the extract are removed resulting in isolated CBD crystals with approximately 99.8% purity.
 The fine crystalline substance that is left is cannabidiol in its purest form.
 Skilfully added to organic hemp seed oil this provides pure CBD oil.

 What is full-spectrum CBD oil?

-Cannabidiol is, without a doubt, the most important component in full-spectrum extracts.
-Admittedly, this is the most significant component found in hemp plant flowers.
-Hemp extract will contain cannabinoids such as CBC, CBN, CBG, and even trace levels of THC if the plant source and extraction procedure are both appropriate.
-THC, CBD's "psychoactive cousin," will not generate a high in low quantities.
-However, it does support the entourage effect of cannabis.
-This is the synergy that occurs in the body whencannabidiol is combined with all of the other active chemicals found in hemp.
+Cannabidiol is, without a doubt, the most important and most widely known component in full-spectrum extracts.
+Admittedly, this is one of the most significant components found in hemp plant flowers, but raw hemp extract will also contain other cannabinoids such as CBC, CBN, CBG.
+Unlike THC these cannabinoids will not generate a high.
+However, they do support the entourage effect of cannabis and CBD oil.
+This is the synergy that occurs in the body when cannabidiol is combined with all of the other active compounds found in hemp.

 Additionally, full-spectrum hemp extracts include a range of terpenes.
-These fragrant components, in varied combinations, give every hemp strain its own smell.
-Most notably, terpenes play a crucial role in enhancing the entourage effect.
-In this regard, it is reasonable to state that the higher the concentration of cannabinoids and terpenes in an extract, the greater its effects.
+These fragrant components, in varied combinations, give every hemp strain its own scent.
+Most notably, terpenes also play a crucial role in enhancing the entourage effect.
+In this regard, it is reasonable to state that the higher the concentration of cannabinoids and terpenes in an extract, or the oil made from it, the greater its effects.

 A final word